 How Much in Food Stamps will I get?

 Once you determine you qualify for food stamps, you probably want to know how much in benefits your household will get on a monthly basis.
 See the chart below for details.
-You will find that the maximum benefits you can get is based on the number of people in your household.
+You will find that the maximum benefits you can get are based on the number of people in your household.

 Note: The allotments described here are for households in California